113ll3/Ibmclouddocscli/plugins/catalogs/manage-catalogs.md

 ## ibmcloud catalog create
 {: #create-catalog}

 Use this command to create a new private catalog in your account.
-A private catalog is used to organize a set of offerings, private ones you add or references to public IBM Cloud catalog offerings, for users in your account to access.
-A user must have access to your private catalog through an IAM access policy and the resource group that contains your private catalog to see the offerings.
+A private catalog is used to organize a set of products, private ones you add, or references to products in the {{site.data.keyword.cloud}}.
+A user must have access to your private catalog through an IAM access policy and the resource group that contains your private catalog to view and work with the products.

 You must target a resource group to create a catalog, as the catalog will exist in the context of a particular resource group.
-To get list of resource groups, you can run `ibmcloud resource groups`, and then `ibmcloud target -g "resource group"`.
+To get list of resource groups, you can run the `ibmcloud resource groups` command, and then the `ibmcloud target -g "resource group"` command.
 {: important}

 ```